Ralph Gonsalves

-Ralph Everard Gonsalves (born 8 August 1946) is a Vincentian politician.
-He is currently the Prime Minister of Saint Vincent and the Grenadines, and leader of the Unity Labour Party (ULP).
+Ralph Everard Gonsalves (born 8 August 1946) is a Vincentian politician who has served as prime minister of Saint Vincent and the Grenadines and the leader of the Unity Labour Party (ULP) since 2001.

-Gonsalves is the longest continuously serving head of government since St. Vincent and the Grenadines became independent in 1979.
-He became Prime Minister after his party won a majority government in the 2001 general election.
-He was the first Prime Minister from the newly constructed ULP, following a merger of the Saint Vincent and the Grenadines Labour Party and the Movement for National Unity.
+Gonsalves is the longest continuously serving prime minister since St. Vincent's independence in 1979.
+He became prime minister after his party won a majority government in the 2001 general election.
+He was the first prime minister from the newly constructed ULP, following a merger of the Saint Vincent and the Grenadines Labour Party and the Movement for National Unity.

 Gonsalves has been Member of Parliament (MP) for the constituency of North Central Windward since 1994.
 In 1994, upon the formation of the Unity Labour Party he became deputy leader, and became leader of the party in 1998.

 With Gonsalves as leader, the ULP won a majority in the popular vote in every general election from 1998 through 2015, though it failed to secure the majority of parliamentary seats in the 1998 election.
 In 2020, the ULP won the election, but did not win the popular vote.
-On 7 November 2020, Gonsalves was sworn in for his fifth term as Prime Minister.
+On 7 November 2020, Gonsalves was sworn in for his fifth term as prime minister.

+Gonsalves has been the longest-serving democratically-elected state leader since Samoan PM Tuilaʻepa Saʻilele Malielegaoi was replaced in 2021.

 Early life and education

 Gonsalves, known affectionately as "Comrade Ralph", was born in Colonarie, Saint Vincent, British Windward Islands to his father, Alban Gonsalves, a farmer and small businessman (now deceased), and his mother, Theresa Francis, a small businesswoman.
 His ancestors came to Saint Vincent and the Grenadines in 1845 as indentured servants from the Portuguese island of Madeira.

 Gonsalves attended Colonarie Roman Catholic School, and later the St. Vincent Grammar School.
 He then enrolled at the University of the West Indies, where he completed a bachelor's degree in economics.
 He later returned there to earn a master's degree in government, which he completed in 1971.
-In 1974 he completed a doctorate in government at the University of Manchester.
+In 1974, he completed a doctorate in government at the University of Manchester.
 Gonsalves was called to the bar at Gray's Inn in London in 1981.
 He also attended Makerere University in Uganda according to his address at the United Nations during the Africa Day event on 25 May 2019.